osmhpi/stallgov-docs/Background-&-Related-Work.md

 ## Compile-time dynamic voltage scaling settings - *Xie et al. 2003*
 "Processor Cruise Control" used reactive DVFS to achieve reduced runtime energy consumption.
-This leaves the question whether this can also be achieved pro-actively, i.e. by analyzing the project at compile-time and inserting the appropriate frequency-scaling instructions.
+This leaves the question whether this can also be achieved pro-actively, i.e. by analyzing the code at compile-time and inserting the appropriate frequency-scaling instructions.

 Xie et al. work to answer this question in this paper.
 They use two different methods of estimating the power savings achievable by inserting different mode set instructions.